Keeping the focus on effective and efficient execution across all workstyles

 Organizations today cannot deliver work using just one approach.
 They must embrace traditional, agile and hybrid ways of working if they are going to consistently deliver solutions that achieve the expected value targets.
 They must also support multiple delivery methods – digital products, applications and assets, products and services, programs, and projects.

 At the same time, organizations must use tools to capture and prioritize demand from multiple sources without slowing down the throughput of that work to execution teams and while ensuring that the right work is always being undertaken.
-And all of that work must be reported on accurately, completely and with the right context for each stakeholder.
+And all that work must be reported on accurately, completely and with the right context for each stakeholder.
 That’s what Adaptive Project Management delivers.

 6 Key Elements of Adaptive Project Management